|

 so was Antiochus in 190 BC at the

 Battle of Magnesia.
-Again, the Romans demanded to hand over
+Again, the Romans demanded Hannibal

-the Hannibal.
-This request was put in writing, see the
+to be handed over.
+This stipulation was put in writing, see the

 Treaty